 To break bread is to come together informally for social interaction, usually over a meal or drinks.
 Breaking Bread is a web series I developed with Gina Ruccione.
 The concept is that a group of strangers come together over a meal prepared by a great chef in a comfortable surrounding, and potentially leave as friends.

 Our first episode, which featured an Italian Modern meal prepared by Dustin Trani of Doma Restaurant in Beverly Hills had it’s premiere at the San Pedro International Film Festival.
-The meal was seafood driven and finished up with a wonderful duck breast, and was served at the sculpture studio of Eugene Daub in San Pedro, CA. The epsiode can be streamed below.
+The meal was seafood driven and finished up with a wonderful duck breast, and was served at the Studio of Eugene Daub and Anne Olsen in San Pedro, CA (as were the still photos of Gina).
+The epsiode can be streamed below.

 The first Twilight Concert at the Santa Monica Pier was last night featuring Mayer Hawthorne and it was one of the more packed shows I have been to.
 It was so crowded that I couldn’t actually get up on the pier, so I wandered around near the pier and made these images.
 As always, click on the images so get a larger view.